aimalz/proclam/README.md

-Note: Contributing to this repository __does not__ disqualify anyone from competing in the PLAsTiCC.
+### Note: Contributing to this repository _does not_ disqualify anyone from competing in the PLAsTiCC.

 # proclam

 PRObabilistic CLAssification Metrics

-_(or proclamations of a professional clam?
+_(Or proclamations of a professional clam?
 You decide!)_

 ## Motivation